-Crandell Addington, Chief Executive Officer, Chairman, and Director.
+Crandell Addington, Cofounder, Chairman, and Director.
 Mr. Addington is a cum laude graduate from Southwestern University, Georgetown, Texas, majoring in economics and accounting.
 Mr. Addington received post-graduate education in various sciences at Trinity University, San Antonio, Texas.
 Mr. Addington has, over the course of 40 years, founded and/or operated successful enterprises ranging from chemical manufacturing to oil and gas exploration, development, and production.
 Mr. Addington is also President and Chairman of the Board of Anviram, Inc. As a result of his prior and current corporate leadership positions, Mr. Addington has been responsible, among other duties, for interacting with biomedical researchers and clinicians both in the United States and Latin America.

 Jeffrey Thompson, Director.
 Mr. Thompson is an early investor who was asked to serve as the company's first outside director when Phoenix was formed in 2003.
 He is an attorney and currently lives in Des Moines, Iowa.
 He is employed with the Iowa Department of Justice, where he serves as Deputy Attorney General.
 Prior to his appointment to this position in 2008, Mr. Thompson was in private practice and specialized in civil litigation.

 Macdonald T. Haskell, Director.
 Mr. Haskell is President of MTH Ventures, Inc., a company primarily involved in private investments and entrepreneurial endeavors.
 Mac began his career in New York at Merrill Lynch and Co. and earned his B.A. in Economics from Hobart College in 1980.
-He lives in Ponte Vedra Beach, FL with his wife and two daughters.